Election officials make their voices heard as battleground states debate voting laws - NewsBreak

 “Election officials are ready to help,” he added.
 “We want to help.
 But we can’t do it in three minutes or less in an assembly committee.”

-The post Election officials make their voices heard as battleground states debate voting laws appeared first on Louisiana Illuminator .
+The post Election officials make their voices heard as battleground states debate voting laws appeared first on Ohio Capital Journal .